danimirst/games/README.md

 # monopoly
-monopoly game in js
+fully functional monopoly game in js

-work is needed
+has acceptable graphics so far